 I often have people call me to inquire about rental properties.
 It is common in large cities for Realtors to help people find rentals, but it is not really the case in Grand Rapids.
 I do not have any special access to rental property information like I do with homes for sale.
 Although I do not work with renters, here are some tips and resources that will help you in your search.

-The first place most people will start to look is on the web.
+The first place most people will start to look is online.
 Here are some good rental websites to check out:

-1) apartments.com- Great website that is easy to use, has good search functionality, and multiple photos of properties.
+2) apartments.com- Much like Zillow, Apartments has a great website that is easy to use, has good search functionality, and multiple photos of properties.
 A popular site that has a lot of inventory.

 They say home ownership is the American dream.
 Do you desire to own your own home?
 Or maybe you are content with renting and less responsibility for maintenance?
 As long as you plan to stay in the same area for an extended period of time, owning makes a lot more sense than renting.
 Here are the top 4 reasons why paying a mortgage is better than paying rent.